 Even Firefox lets you import data from Chrome so that you can start working fine without any hassle.
 Microsoft Edge, on the other hand, is very similar to Chrome, so you can sign in with your Microsoft account and sync your data across different devices.

 Bottom Line: Fix STATUS_ACCESS_VIOLATION

 So as you can see, there are a few possible solutions for this issue.
 Many people reported this only on the latest build of the Chrome browser, but I have faced the same in the previous version as well.

-In case you face the same issue over and over again, even after following these methods, then as a last resort, you can switch to another browser until this issue gets some solutions from the developers of Chrome.
-Before that you can also try updating Windows, it may solve the issue so just give it a try.
+Suppose you face the same issue repeatedly, even after following these methods.
+As a last resort, you can switch to another browser until this issue gets some solutions from the developers of Chrome.
+Before that, you can also try updating Windows; it may solve the issue so give it a try.

 Let us know how the fix for STATUS_ACCESS_VIOLATION has been for you.
-Also, make sure that you ACTUALLY have access to that site.
+Also, ensure you’re using the latest version of the browser to access the site.

 Es un error en alguna parte de la memoria ram, te recomiendo que reemplaces la memoria